As a business owner myself, product placement doesn’t annoy me anywhere near as much as it seems to annoy other people.

 Spurlock manages to secure deals from companies such as JetBlue, Mini, Hyatt, Ted Baker, and more.

-If you have any interest in branding, movies, or product placement, I can’t recommend this movie enough.
+If you have any interest in branding, marketing, movies, or product placement, I can’t recommend this movie enough.

 So, How Much Does Product Placement Cost?

 As we’ve talked about already, product placement does not come cheap.

 Heineken paid $45 million to be Bond’s drink in Skyfall.
 BMW paid $3 million to be the Bond car in Goldeneye.
 But they made $240 million in advance sales alone.